jenson27/VidToASCII/README.md

 # VidToASCII
-- Convert a video into ascii texxt frame by frame and play it
+- Convert a video into ascii text frame by frame and play it

 ## image_to_ascii.py
 - Converts an image into ASCII art and save it into a text file